distbit0/distbit.xyz/_posts/2024-07-20-correlation-vs-causation-in-futarchy.md

 In other words, the more new information expected to be revealed about an action, the more positively biased its decision market score will be.
 This can also be thought of as the result of shares conditional on an action being taken having a convex payoff, like options, [resulting in positive gamma](https://blog.moontower.ai/jensens-inequality-as-an-intuition-tool/), and hence positive vega (volatility increases probability of reaching higher points on the convex payoff function), which signifies a positive sensitivity to changes in volatility.

-Another framing of this is that if you think an action's market-implied score is too high, you will be less inclined to correct the mispricing, by buying $\textsf{Short}^{\text{yes}}$, if you think the market will converge to your belief prior to the market closing.
+Another framing of this is that if you think an action's market-implied score is too high, you will be less inclined to correct the mispricing, by buying \(\textsf{Short}^{\text{yes}}\), if you think the market will converge to your belief prior to the market closing.
 This is because if the market-implied score converges (downwards) to your belief, the action is less likely to be taken, in which case your position is worth $0 due to being conditional on the action being taken.
 So the more you expect the market to update towards your belief, hence the higher the volatility, the less attractive your short position will seem and the more attractive a long position will seem.

 ### Manipulation risk